heimin22/LockerApp/README.md

 ## Disclaimer

 Locker is intended for personal use only.
-The developers are not responsible for any misuse of the application.
+I'm not responsible for any misuse of the application.
 Always use the app responsibly to protect your privacy.

 ---